What the Convention says

 - Every state in Sub-Saharan Africa.

-The use of anti-personnel mines has decreased dramatically through adherence to the Convention by 161 States and the widespread acceptance of its provisions by other States.
+The use of anti-personnel mines has decreased dramatically through adherence to the Convention and the widespread acceptance of its provisions by States not party.

-The production of AP mines has decreased significantly: Of the 50 States that at one time produced AP mines, 34 are now parties to the Convention.
+The production of anti-personnel mines has decreased significantly: Of the 50 States that at one time produced anti-personnel mines, 34 are now bound by the Convention.

 Challenges that remain